Fetch

 Setting HTTP method & headers

-property to use different request methods. - Request headers give the server information about the request, for example format of the request body.
-The
+function that is an optional object containing options to configure the request.
+You can use the method property to specify different HTTP request methods.
+Request headers provide the server with additional information about the request, such as the format of the request body.
+The headers

-property can be used to set request headers. - The request body is the payload of the request for example, the data that client is sending to the server.
-To set request body, you can use
+The request body is the payload of the request, for example, the data that the client is sending to the server.
+To set the request body, you can use the body

 property.